 Denise Hampson – Ex Global Behavioural Economist – Lu Lu Lemon and Advisor to the Ministry of Justice

 Alan Milburn – Senior Advisor, PwC Government and Health Industries Executive Boards

 Nye Bevan believed that through the development of illness prevention strategies and good health promotion the NHS would do itself out of business within years of its establishment.
 But 71 years on demand has grown at a steady 4% per annum each year.
 We now face the prospect of demand for care exceeding available resources for the second consecutive decade.
 In this session we will set out why this is not sustainable for the system and how we, and boards in particular, should increase our focus on illness prevention.

-We will be joined by Duncan Selbie, CEO Public Health England, Professor Kate Arden, Director of Public Health, Wigan Council and Erin Birch, PwC Director.
+We will be joined by Duncan Selbie, CEO Public Health England, Professor Kate Arden, Director of Public Health and Wigan Council, PwC Director.

 Duncan Selbie – CEO, Public Health England

 Professor Kate Arden – Director of Public Health, Wigan Council

 The NHS Long Term Plan sets out a clear reorientation of emphasis and resources away from hospital and physical health care to a new world of holistic community based and primary care directed services.
 There is much for the system to do as patients are still experiencing problems in A and E, delayed discharges and a lack of acute care beds.
 We will discuss how organisations can move more quickly into place based working and how PCNs, community and mental health services can work alongside hospitals to make this a reality.